Brynta2001/note-taking-app/README.md

 To get detailed information about the endpoints and how to use them, visit `http://localhost:3000/api`.

+## Starting the entire app using an script

+You can start the entire app using the `start` script in the root directory.
+This script will start the PostgreSQL database, the backend server, and the frontend server.

+You need to give the script execution permissions by running `chmod +x start.sh` in the root directory.

+After that, you can run the script by running `./start.sh` in the root directory.

 ## Documentation

 Every project, backend and frontend, has its own README file with detailed information about the project.
 You can find them in the `backend` and `frontend` directories.